Dezider Kardoš

 Dezider Kardoš (23 December 1914 – 18 March 1991), was a Slovak composer, one of the main representatives of modern Slovak classical music.
-He was awarded the title National Artist in 1975, in 2006 was matriculated into the Gold Book of the Slovak Performing and Mechanical Rights Society (SOZA).
+He was awarded the title National Artist of Czechoslovakia in 1975.
+In 2006 he was matriculated into the Gold Book of the Slovak Performing and Mechanical Rights Society (SOZA).

 Life

 After finishing the high school (1933), he studied at the Music and Drama Academy where he attended courses of composition of Alexander Moyzes and at the same time attended the lectures in musicology, aesthetics and arts history at the Faculty of Arts of the Comenius University.
 Kardoš graduated in 1937 and resumed his studies Master's School of the Prague Conservatory up to 1939, where he was a student of Vítězslav Novák.

 From 1939 to 1945 he was head of the Slovak Radio Music Department in Prešov, from 1945 to 1951 head of the Czechoslovak Radio Music Department in Košice and since 1951 in Bratislava.
 In 1952 he became the first director of the Slovak Philharmonic.
 In the years 1955–1963 he was the president of the Slovak Composers Union.
 Kardoš was also a successful tutor of composition, from 1961 to 1984 he taught at the Academy of Performing Arts in Bratislava (since 1968 as professor of composition).

 He was the founder of modern symphonisme.
 He was one of the most important composers of the 20th century, forming the foundation of the Slovak music culture.
 It has its place in the forefront of modern Slovak symfonizme.
 The original production, which encompass almost all music genres, based on two sources of inspiration - from the Slovak national music and modern world.

 Dynamic process, unique instrumentation, vigorously, resolute and ardent lyricism, a sense of peace and perfection of construction are the hallmarks of his works, which belong to the permanent values of European music.
 For his work, he was in 1975 awarded the title of National Artist.